 Three patients were successfully dosed at the first L-DOS47 dose level 0.59 μg/kg.
 On November 18 and 19, 2015, the Safety Review Committee (SRC) approved the escalation of L-DOS47 to the second dose level 0.78 μg/kg.
-Three (3) patients have been dosed at this dose level.
-The SRC has requested an additional patient be dosed at the 0.78 μg/kg level before escalation to the next dose.
+Four (4) patients have been dosed at this dose level.
+Since two (2) patients at this dose level did not complete Cycle 1 dosing, an additional patient is required at this dose level before escalation to the next dose.